tayedzac/projects/README.md

 ## File Structure

 The folder 'proj1' contains 3 files: 'inputs', 'outputs', and 'scripts'.
 The 'inputs' folder contains any raw and cleaned data that will be referenced in the analysis.
 The 'outputs' folder contains my list of references along with the paper.
+The 'scripts' folder contains how I imported the data (00-dowload_data), cleaned the data (00-aquire), and simulated the data (00-simulation).